reactioncommerce/reaction-docs/developer/tutorial/creating-a-payment-provider-plugin.md

 ### Routing

-Two new routs are created in the `register.js`, one for payment and one for settings.
+Two new routes are created in the `register.js`, one for payment and one for settings.
 If your method is a typical server-side method, you should not need to add any additional routes, just modify the existing route for the dashboard to reflect the name of your package.
 If you need to implement a client-side package (for example where you go to a provider and get a token that gets saved) you can look at the PayPal express implementation which adds more routes for storing the token.

 ### Methods

-In the lib directory you need to modify/implement the methods provided here.
-In this file mostly what you are doing is just providing a way for the client to call the server side methods.
+In the lib directory you need to modify/implement the methods provided here.In this file mostly what you are doing is just providing a way for the client to call the server side methods.
 If you method does not require any parameters you may not need the `accountOptions` method but most payment methods should implement `authorize`, `capture`, `refund`, and `refunds`.

  * **authorize**